sharona1ex/logistic-regression-interview-questions/README.md

 1. **Binary or Ordinal Outcomes**: Logistic Regression is ideal for predicting binary outcomes, but when used with multiple categories, the model assumes that these categories are ordered.

 2. **Independence of Observations**: Each data point should be independent of others.
+Independence of observations refers to the assumption that the data points collected in a study or experiment are not influenced by each other.
+If observations are not independednt then the estimated coefficients will be biased leading to incorrect conclusions between the predictors (aka independent variables) and binary outcome.

 3. **Absence of Multicollinearity**: There should be minimal correlation among independent variables.
 The presence of high multicollinearity can make interpretation of the model difficult.